Does Banana Peel Bacon Take Fake Meat a Step Too Far? I Tried It.

 The most interesting point of contention when I brought this recipe trial up to friends and family wasn’t necessarily the shock factor.
 Rather, it was the idea that if animals discard banana peels in the wild, are they even safe for human consumption?
 The short answer is yes.
 Also, if you’re still under the impression that monkeys and apes eat the same bananas that you and I pick up for a couple bucks at the grocery store, you’re sorely mistaken.
 But even if the other animals that do eat wild bananas don’t eat the peels, they are perfectly fine for you and me.
 Furthermore, when banana peels are discarded in the wild, they decompose naturally; when we eat and discard banana peels, we’re contributing to the introduction of massive amounts of chemicals into nature (when buying traditional bananas vs. organic), and then we’re contributing to greenhouse gas emissions (when that food waste goes to landfills instead of being composted).

 So we come to the final question: Is it worth it?
-To spend a few hours, including marinating time, to turn something you’ve thrown away and never thought of again for your entire life into a food product that can kinda-sorta pass as bacon in an avocado-mayo slathered BLT?
+To spend a few hours, including marinating time, turning something you’ve thrown away and never thought of again for your entire life into a food product that can kinda-sorta pass as bacon in an avocado-mayo slathered BLT?

 Will a piece of banana peel bacon solve these problems?
 Of course not.
 But can the idea of banana peel bacon — that your meat cravings and food waste can be solved through open-mindedness and culinary creativity — solve them?
 I believe so.